Roy Benavidez: Medal of Honor

 Army Master Sgt.
-Roy P. Benavidez (center) is flanked by United States Secretary of Defense Caspar Weinberger (left) and President Ronald Reagan at his Medal of Honor presentation ceremony in 1981.
+Roy P. Benavidez (center) is flanked by United States Secretary of Defense Caspar Weinberger (left) and US President Ronald Reagan at his Medal of Honor presentation ceremony in 1981.

 In 1973, after more detailed accounts became available, Special Forces Lieutenant Colonel Ralph R. Drake insisted that Benavidez receive the Medal of Honor.
 By then, however, the time limit on the medal had expired.
 An appeal to Congress resulted in an exemption for Benavidez, but the Army Decorations Board denied him an upgrade of his Distinguished Service Cross to the Medal of Honor.
 The Army required an eyewitness account from someone present during the action; Benavidez believed that there were no living witnesses of the events of that day, which by then had become known as "Six Hours in Hell".

 Unbeknownst to Benavidez, there was a living witness, who would later provide the eyewitness account necessary: Brian O'Connor, the former radioman of Benavidez's Special Forces team in Vietnam.
 O'Connor had been severely wounded (Benavidez had believed him dead), and he was evacuated to the United States before his superiors could fully debrief him.
 O'Connor had been living in the Fiji Islands when, in 1980, he was on holiday in Australia.
 During his holiday, O'Connor read a newspaper account of Benavidez originally from an El Campo newspaper, which had been picked up by the international press and reprinted in Australia.
 O'Connor immediately contacted Benavidez and submitted a ten-page report of the encounter, confirming the accounts provided by others, and serving as the necessary eyewitness.
 Benavidez's Distinguished Service Cross accordingly was upgraded to the Medal of Honor.

-On February 24, 1981, President Ronald Reagan presented Roy P. Benavidez with the Medal of Honor in the Pentagon.
+On February 24, 1981, US President Ronald Reagan presented Roy P. Benavidez with the Medal of Honor in the Pentagon.
 Reagan turned to the press and said, "If the story of his heroism were a movie script, you would not believe it."
 Reagan then read the official award citation: